AWS Big Data Blog

 Conclusion

-In this post, we showed you how the Kiro Power and Agent Skill for Amazon Managed Service for Apache Flink brings AI-assisted development to stream processing.
+In this post, we showed you how the Agent Skill for Amazon Managed Service for Apache Flink brings AI-assisted development to stream processing.
 You can use the tool to overcome Flink’s learning curve, build applications following Managed Service for Apache Flink best practices, and migrate to Flink 2.2 with confidence.
-To get started, choose the path that fits your workflow:
+To get started, refer to the Agent Toolkit for AWS Quick Start documentation to install the Agent Skill and AWS MCP Server.

 About the authors